2018 Memorial Cup: Round-robin

 The first round-robin game featured the host team Regina Pats, versus the OHL champion Hamilton Bulldogs.
 Robert Thomas scored to give Hamilton a first-period lead, before Sam Steel tied the game for Regina on a power play goal in the first minute of the second period.
 Each team scored once more in the second period, and were tied 2–2 until the final minute of the third period.
 Nick Henry scored with 33 seconds remaining to give Regina the game one victory.

 The second round-robin game featured the QMJHL champion Acadie–Bathurst Titan, versus the WHL champion Swift Current Broncos.
 The Titan scored two short-handed goals during regulation to force the game into overtime with a 3–3 tie.
 Liam Murphy scored for Acadie–Bathurst at 2:58 into overtime to give the Titan a game two victory.

 The third round-robin game featured the two undefeated teams, Regina and Acadie–Bathurst.
 The teams combined to score 14 goals, the highest scoring match in the 2018 Memorial Cup.
 The Titan had built up a 7–2 lead by the 1:39 mark of the third period, before Regina scored four consecutive goals to make the score 7–6 with two minutes to play.
 The Titan then scored an empty net goal with one second remaining to secure a game three victory, and remain undefeated.

 In the fourth round-robin game, the Broncos and Bulldogs faced each other with both teams looking for their first win of the tournament.
-It was the lowest-scoring game of the round-robin, and Hamilton prevailed with a 2–1 victory on a goal by Marian Studenic with two minutes and one second remaining in the game.
+It was the lowest-scoring game of the round-robin, and Hamilton prevailed with a 2–1 victory on a goal by Marian Studenič with two minutes and one second remaining in the game.
 Hamilton had 56 shots on net, compared to only 22 for Swift Current.
 Broncos goaltender Stuart Skinner made 54 saves in the loss, and was named the game's first star.